A New Dynamic Optimal M2M RF interface setting in Relay Selection Algorithm (DORSA) for IoT Applications: Simulation Results

 The scenario environment was a square with its size is equal to $500 \times 500 (m^2)$.
 In this environment, $N$ machine ($N_s$ sources $+$ $N_r$ relays) are placed randomly with a uniform distribution.
 Each scenario was run $n=200$ times and the average of results were considered.
 The details of simulation parameters are provided in Table \ref{tbl:SimPar}.

-Note: To calculate the SINR in the simulations, the highest level of interference is considered, so in the real world, the results of calculating the total data rate can be better than the simulation results.
+Note: To calculate the SINR in the simulations, the highest level of interference is considered.
+So in the real world, simulation results can be the least we can expect from the results of calculating the total data rate.

 In different scenarios, one or more types of algorithms are compared in different situations.
 Direct Transmission with Optimal next hop Selection Algorithm (DiTOSA) is an optimal selection algorithm that matches the sources to the base station directly via LTE for M2B communications.
 This matching is such that in the end, according to the amount of source requests, the maximum total data rate in the network is obtained.